 - For Wesleyan policy on the programs not on the approved list, contact the Office of Study Abroad.

-Rachel Henderson Theater Prize: Awarded annually to the student who, in the estimation of the theater faculty, has contributed most to theater at Wesleyan over the course of his or her undergraduate career.
+Rachel Henderson Theater Prize: Awarded annually to the student who, in the estimation of the theater faculty, has contributed most to theater at Wesleyan over the course of their undergraduate career.

-Outreach and Community Service Prize: Awarded to the senior theater major who, through his or her work in the Theater Department, has done a significant service in the community.
+Outreach and Community Service Prize: Awarded to the senior theater major who, through their work in the Theater Department, has done a significant service in the community.

 J.Peter Adler ’90 Memorial Fund: Established in 1997 with gifts from family and friends in memory of J.Peter Adler ’90, the J.Peter Adler Memorial Fund provides two awards per year to support a student theater production: one in the fall and one in the spring semester.
 An avid theater lover, J.P. participated in Second Stage while at Wesleyan as a non-theater major.
 He died suddenly in 1995.
 The Adler Fund is awarded with preference to first-time directors of Second Stage productions and, whenever possible, to non-theater majors.
 The fund may also support student theater productions associated with the Theater Department or other entities, such as senior thesis productions.

-Preliminary honors proposals with a bibliography are due one week after the end of spring break in the junior year.
+Preliminary honors proposals are due during spring of junior year.
 Students can submit proposals for either critical or creative honors theses.